 f) any liaisons deemed necessary with other bodies.

-For additional informational details to be included in the proposals for new work, Annex C. The form shall be submitted to the office of the CEO.
+For additional informational details to be included in the proposals for new work, Annex C. The form shall be submitted to the Office of the CEO.

-1.5.5 The office of the CEO shall ensure that the proposal is properly developed in accordance with ISO and IEC requirements (see Annex C) and provides sufficient information to support informed decision making by National Bodies.
-The office of the CEO shall also assess the relationship of the proposal to existing work, and may consult interested parties, including the technical management board or committees conducting related existing work.
+1.5.5 The Office of the CEO shall ensure that the proposal is properly developed in accordance with ISO and IEC requirements (see Annex C) and provides sufficient information to support informed decision making by National Bodies.
+The Office of the CEO shall also assess the relationship of the proposal to existing work, and may consult interested parties, including the technical management board or committees conducting related existing work.
 If necessary, an ad hoc group may be established to examine the proposal.

-Following its review, the office of the CEO may decide to return the proposal to the proposer for further development before circulation for voting.
+Following its review, the Office of the CEO may decide to return the proposal to the proposer for further development before circulation for voting.
 In this case, the proposer shall make the changes suggested or provide justification for not making the changes.
 If the proposer does not make the changes and requests that its proposal be circulated for voting as originally presented, the technical management board will decide on appropriate action.
 This could include blocking the proposal until the changes are made or accepting that it be balloted as received.

-In all cases, the office of the CEO may also include comments and recommendations to the proposal form.
+In all cases, the Office of the CEO may also include comments and recommendations to the proposal form.

 For details relating to justification of the proposal, see Annex C.